 Applicant may only submit one (1) proposal and must indicate which of the two exhibition dates (below) they are available.
 Applicant may indicate one or both periods.

 Spring Exhibition: April 15 to May 24, 2019 (with installation from April 8 - 12, 2019 and de-installation from May 27 - 31, 2019).

 Summer Exhibition: August 5 to September 13, 2019 (with installation from July 29-August 2, 2019 and de-installation from September 16-20, 2019).

 Individuals may apply having met the following eligibility requirements at the time of application:

 -Be artists or arts professionals (e.g., presenters, producers and educators), aged 18 or older;

 -Have a permanent District of Columbia land address, as listed on legal identification and tax returns.
+The address provided on all application materials must match exactly the address provided on the submitted IRS W-9 form.
 Post office boxes cannot be used as a demonstration of the applicant’s primary address;

 -Abstain from any use of a secondary party that acts on its behalf (“fiscal agent”) in the performance and execution of financial duties.